 All these questions could be solved by able children.
 In fact, each could be solved by able children in less than an hour.
 You definitely count as an able child if you qualified or if your teacher allowed you to make an open entry!
 Others count too naturally.
 But most candidates won’t in fact solve all the questions, and many won’t solve any.
 And I think candidates often come up with the wrong reasons why they didn’t solve problems.
 “I didn’t know the right theorems” is very very rarely the reason.
 Olympiad problems have standard themes and recurring tropes, but the task is not to look at the problem and decide that it is an example of Olympiad technique #371.
 The task is actually to have as many ideas as possible, and eliminate the ones that don’t work as quickly as possible.

-The best way to realise that an idea works is to solve the problem immediately.
+The best way to realise that an idea works is to solve the problem immediately after having the idea.
 For the majority of occasions when we’re not lucky enough for that to happen, the second-best way to realise that an idea works is to see that it makes the problem look a bit more like something familiar.
 Conversely, the best way to realise that an idea doesn’t work is to observe that if it worked it would solve a stronger but false problem too.
 (Eg Fermat’s Last Theorem *does* have solutions over the reals…) The second-best way to realise that an idea doesn’t work is to have the confidence that you’ve tried it enough and you’ve only made the problem harder, or less familiar.

 Both of these second-best ideas do require a bit of experience, but I will try to explain why none of the ideas I needed for various solutions this year required any knowledge beyond the school syllabus, some similarities to recent BMOs, and a small bit of creativity.